rgehrsitz/lab_monitor/README.md

 ## Features

 ### Intelligent Context Escalation
 The AI can request additional historical data if needed for proper analysis.
-The system automatically fetches extended time windows (up to 3 iterations) when the model determines more context is necessary.
+The system automatically fetches extended time windows when the model determines more context is necessary.
+You can control the maximum number of iterations via `openai.max_context_attempts`.

+Recommended values: 2–4.
+Higher values may increase latency and API usage without proportional benefit.

 ### State Persistence
 - Maintains history of the last N reports (configurable via `state.history_per_lab`)